Piecewise-linear maps with heterogeneous chaos: Introduction

-Figure~\ref{fig:per} shows sets of periodic points numerically detected from the 2D-HC baker map.
-This suggests that the set of 1D-unstable and 1D-stable periodic points is dense and the set of 2D-unstable periodic points is also dense.
-We do not consider periodic points whose stability in the $z$ direction are neutral throughout this paper. \\
+Figure~\ref{fig:per} shows parts of sets of hyperbolic periodic points numerically detected from the 2D-HC map.
+It suggests that the set of 1-unstable hyperbolic periodic points is dense, and the set of 2-unstable hyperbolic periodic points is also dense.
+We prove this as a main result of this paper.